-A Renewable Energy Approval (REA) is authorization from the Ontario Ministry of Environment and Climate Change (MOECC) for the operation of an energy facility that utilizes a renewable fuel - specifically wind, solar, or biogas.
+A Renewable Energy Approval (REA) is authorization from the Ontario Ministry of the Environment, Conservation and Parks (MECP) formerly the Ministry of the Environment and Climate Change (MOECC) for the operation of an energy facility that utilizes a renewable fuel - specifically wind, solar, or biogas.
 The REA outlines legally binding conditions of operation to ensure that the environment and community are protected from any adverse effect associated with the operation of the facility.
 An REA is awarded for a proposed facility through demonstration of compliance with applicable regulations by means of relevant studies, consultations with affected communities, and development of design, construction, operational, and decommissioning plans.
 With the exception of water power and transition projects, renewable energy projects are not subject to the Environmental Assessment Act; however, the protections provided under the Act are incorporated into the REA process.

 Cambium personnel have the knowledge and experience to assist you in the submission process of a sound Renewable Energy Approval application by providing the necessary project management and technical expertise throughout the progression of the project.
 We can guide you through the many steps of the REA process and provide support regarding any or all of the following aspects:

 Following submission of the REA Application, a public notice of the proposal will be posted on the Environmental Registry for the public to review and provide comments.
 Following successful review, an REA will be issued that identifies the owner of the facility, outlines the equipment details, describes the process, and specifies the terms and conditions the facility must meet/maintain.